-The Dignity Act applies to all incidents on school property (in a school building, athletic playing field, playground, parking lot, school bus); The Dignity Act applies to public school functions (school extracurricular events or activities - on or off school property).
+The Dignity Act and this Code apply to all incidents on school grounds, including but not limited to, a school building, athletic playing field, playground, parking lot, school bus, District vehicle) and to cyber-bullying, or any conduct prohibited by this Code occurring off campus that is disruptive to the educational environment or negatively affects students or adults in the educational environment; The Dignity Act also applies to public school functions (school extracurricular events or activities - on or off school property).

 Dignity Act Coordinator (DAC) - The Dignity Act requires that at least one staff member at every school be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender, and sex (Education Law §13[3].
-Staff who know or have reasonable knowledge of acts of discrimination and/or harassment must report such incidents to the Building Dignity Act

-Coordinator; students who have witnessed such acts of discrimination and/or harassment must report such incidents to the Building Dignity Act Coordinator.
+Staff who know or have reasonable knowledge of acts of discrimination and/or harassment must report such incidents by completing a DASA Form and submit the form to the staff member and the DASA Coordinator; students who have witnessed such acts of discrimination and/or harassment must report such incidents to the staff member and the DASA Coordinator.
 Building and District DASA Coordinator (DAC) contact information is provided below.

 District DASA Coordinator

-Mrs. Naomi Ryfun, Assistant Superintendent
+Dr. Naomi Ryfun, Assistant Superintendent

 (315) 625-5274 • nryfun@apw.cnyric.org

 APW Elementary School APW JR/SR High School

-Ms. Andrea Swan, DASA Coordinator Mr. Richard Algie, DASA Coordinator
+Ms. Crystal Reynolds, DASA Coordinator Ms. Jennifer O'Malley, DASA Coordinator

-(315) 625-5260 • aswan@apw.cnyric.org (315) 625-5229 • ralgie@apw.cnyric.org
+(315) 625-5260 • creynolds@apw.cnyric.org (315) 625-5221~jomalley@apw.cnyric.org

-III.
+IV.
 Student Rights and Responsibilities